 - Bakersfield to Palmdale: CHSRA has been active in the planning and environmental processes for the last several years.
 CHSRA recently completed the Supplemental Alternatives Analysis (SAA) in which four alignment alternatives were recommended to be carried forward for full analysis in a draft Environmental Impact Report.
 CHSRA is expecting to release the draft environmental documents in 2017.
 Click here to see CHSRA’s Bakersfield to Palmdale Project Section flyer.
 Click here to view CHSRA’s Bakersfield to Palmdale Project Section Overview – Winter 2017.

 - Palmdale to Burbank: CHSRA has released a Supplemental Alternatives Analysis Report for this section dated April 2016.
 Click here to view.
 CHSRA released three animation videos showing possible routes for the Palmdale to Burbank section.
 Click here to view the videos.
 Click here to view CHSRA’s Palmdate to Burbank Project Section newsletter.
-All proposed alignments are still being considered.
-Click here to view CHSRA’s Geotechnical Investigations in the Angeles National Forest.
+CHSRA posted an update for the Palmdale to Burbank segment.
+Click here to view.

 - Burbank to Los Angeles: Still in the preliminary environmental study process.
 CHSRA proposed to generally follow the existing railroad right-of-way, adjacent to the L.A.
 River, through the cities of Burbank, Glendale and Los Angeles to end up at Los Angeles Union Station.
 CHSRA posted an update for the Burbank to Los Angeles segment.
 Click here to view.